piskvorky/PredatorPrey/README.md

 =======

 View the world directly from above, zoom out and keep pressing `0` (random world reset) until you get a world with no predators.
-Then increase the simulation speed to 1.0 and just watch the hordes of unchallenged prey roam the world, making it barren (the grass they eat doesn't grow back).
+Then increase the simulation speed to 1.0 and just watch the hordes of prey roam the world, making it barren (the grass they eat doesn't grow back).

+The boid model is just mesmerizing.

 ![prey roam](http://radimrehurek.com/roam.png)